"A man boxing a kangaroo is a peculiar spectacle, but a kangaroo boxing a robot? Now I'm afraid you've lost me."

 - Rooney, Animal Crossing's first male kangaroo, is dressed up like a boxer and has a boxing ring in his house.

 - Etrian Odyssey IV features a FOE called a Bounding Beast.
 It's a massive (its joey is taller than the average human!) black-and-white kangaroo monster that, naturally, fights using devastating punches and uppercuts.
+Also includes the Bounding Beast's non-FOE Palette Swaps later in the game.

 - The Fleischer Brothers cartoon The Boxing Kangaroo (1920) featured, naturally enough, a boxing kangaroo.